New Grading Model Overview- Updated

 The old way rewarded turning things in

 Points were given for submitting work.
-Whether a student actually understood it — or did it themselves — was mostly assumed, not checked.
+Whether a student actually understood it was mostly assumed, not checked.

 +